Edward Hopper – Tables for Ladies – The Metropolitan Museum of Art https://www.metmuseum.org/art/collection/search/487695

 Philadelphia.
-Pennsylvania Museum of Art.
+Pennsylvania Academy of the Fine Arts.

 Philadelphia.
-Pennsylvania Museum of Art.
+Pennsylvania Academy of the Fine Arts.

 According to Giorgio Vasari, The Holy Family with the Young Saint John the Baptist, one of the artist’s greatest late works, was painted for the Florentine Giovanni Borgherini.
 The biographer described the subject of the painting as „the Virgin, an infant St